 Safely and effectively administering TPN in a home setting involves several pieces of equipment:

-• Bagged home TPN formula, shipped to your house by your home TPN provider and stored in a refrigerator
+- Bagged home PN formula, shipped to your house by your home TPN provider and stored in a refrigerator

-• A TPN pump designed to administer TPN formula through the central line, along with a backpack, IV pole or hook
+- A PN pump designed to administer the home TPN formula through the central line, along with a backpack, IV pole or hook

 Technological advancements in pumps and formula storage have made home TPN far less burdensome and disruptive to your life than in the past.
-For example, you can carry portable pumps in a backpack and administer HPN on the go without needing an IV pole or hook.
+For example, you can carry portable pumps in a backpack and administer home PN on the go without needing an IV pole or hook.

 What’s in a TPN bag?